0xDevvvvv/DBMSProject/README.md

 *Note : Add your firebase API key to firebase.js inside config folder*

-Create a firebase authentication using email
+Create a firebase authentication using email in your firebase console.

 Create a `LibraryUsers` collection with each document having fields,